-Members with high-risk medical conditions and/or other care needs may be referred by their PCP or specialty care Provider, themselves, caregiver, discharge planner or Molina Healthcare Services to the ICM program.
-The case manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP, specialty Providers, ancillary Providers, the local Health Department or other community-based resources when identified.
-The referral source should be prepared to provide the case manager with demographic, health care and social data about the Member being referred.
+Members with high-risk medical conditions and/or other care needs may be referred by their PCP or specialty care Provider to the ICM program.
+The care manager works collaboratively with the Member and all participants of the ICT when warranted, including the PCP, and specialty Providers such as ancillary Providers, the local health department, or other community resources when identified.
+The referral source should be prepared to provide the care manager with demographic, health care and social data about the Member being referred.

-Members with the following conditions may qualify for Care Management and should be referred to the Molina ICM Program for evaluation:
+Members with the following conditions may qualify for care management and should be referred to the Molina ICM program for evaluation:

-- High-risk pregnancy, including Members with a history of a previous preterm delivery. - Catastrophic or end-stage medical conditions (e.g., neoplasm, organ/tissue transplants, End Stage Renal Disease). - Comorbid chronic illnesses (e.g., asthma, diabetes, COPD, CHF, etc.). - Preterm infants. - High-technology home care requiring more than two (2) weeks of treatment. - Member accessing emergency department services inappropriately. - Children with special health care needs.
+- High-risk pregnancy, including Members with a history of a previous preterm delivery.

+- Catastrophic or end-stage medical conditions (e.g., neoplasm, organ/tissue transplants, End Stage Renal Disease). - Comorbid chronic illnesses (e.g., asthma, diabetes, COPD, CHF, etc.). - Preterm Infants. - High-technology home care requiring more than two (2) weeks of treatment. - Member accessing emergency department services inappropriately. - Children with Special Health Care Needs